 R v F

 Kate represented a client for a matter of Assaulting a Police Constable.
-Our client suffered from autism and learning difficulties.
+Our client suffered from severe autism and learning difficulties.
 Kate ensured that we obtained an intermediary report as it was clear from the outset that our client would not be able to understand the court proceedings without the assistance of an intermediary.
 Kate also sought a mental health report to consider whether the client actually had the 'intention' at the time of the offence.
 The report concluded that our client did not have the requisite 'intention' and he was acquitted.

 Kate represented a client for Assault by Beating.
 The client was intoxicated at the time of the offence and could not recall the incident.
 The allegation was our client had assaulted his friend and two security guards at a nightclub.
 At the police station, the client admitted the offence in the hope for a caution.
 However the police did not deal with the client by way of caution and charged him to attend Court.
 Despite the fact that the client made full admissions in interview, Kate endeavoured to obtain evidence which allowed her client to raise self defence.
 After strong representations sent to the CPS including phone footage evidence secured from a defence witness, the CPS offered no evidence.